poddmo/ufw-blocklist/README.md

 ```
 Restart ufw
 ```
+ufw enable
 ufw reload
 ```

 # Usage
-The blocklist is automatically started and stopped by ufw.
+The blocklist is automatically started and stopped by ufw using the enable, disable and reload options.

 There are 2 additional commands available: status and flush-all
 - The status option is described in the Monitor section below.
 - The flush-all option deletes all entries in the blocklist and zeros the iptables hit counters.
 Use /etc/cron.daily/ufw-blocklist-ipsum to download the latest list and repopulate the ipset.
 Alternately, IP addresses can be manually added to the ipset like this:
 ```